Luis Nery (boxer): Nery vs. Hovhannisyan

 On February 18, 2023, Nery fought WBA super bantamweight mandatory challenger Azat Hovhannisyan in a WBC super bantamweight title eliminator.
 In a very entertaining and competitive fight, Nery managed to win by eleventh round technical knockout.
 The fight was later voted The Ring Magazine's 2023 fight of the year.

 Nery vs. Saludar

 On July 8, 2023, Nery fought Froilan Saludar.
 He won the fight by second round technical knockout.

 Nery vs. Inoue

 Nery was scheduled to challenge Naoya Inoue for the undisputed super bantamweight title on May 6, 2024 at Tokyo Dome in Tokyo, Japan.
-After dropping Inoue in the first round, Nery was knocked down twice before losing the fight in the sixth round when dropped for the third time.
+Nery scored a Knockdown in the first round, but was dropped 3 times over by Inoue and lost the fight via sixth round Knockout.
+At the time of stoppage Nery was behind on all 3 judges scorecards having lost every round except the first.

 Nery vs. Kameda

-On January 16th, 2025, it was reported that Nery would be moving up to the featherweight division to face Kyonosuke Kameda in Mexico on February 22nd, 2025.
+On January 16, 2025, it was reported that Nery would be moving up to the featherweight division to face Kyonosuke Kameda in Mexico on February 22, 2025.
 Nery won the fight by KO in the 7th round.

+Nery vs Saart

+Nery's second fight at featherweight division came against Sathaporn Saart on October 26, 2025.
+Nery dropped Saart in the first round and dominated the entire fight, but an accidentally clashed of heads stopped the fight in the eighth round and Nery won the fight via technical decision.

+Nery vs. Casimero

+In March 2026, it was announced that Mery was scheduled to face former IBF light flyweight and flyweight, and WBO champion John Riel Casimero on April 18, 2026 in Bishkek, Kyrgyzstan.
+The bout was scheduled to headline the SaikouXLush vol. 6 event for the vacant WBA Gold super bantamweight championship.
+However, on April 2, the event would be cancelled alongside two others in the same venue due to rapid changes in the current international situation, allegedly caused by the 2026 Iran war.
+Eventually, Nery's bout against Casimero was rescheduled to June 6, 2026 at 3150FIGHT vol. 10, in Aichi Sky Expo, Tokoname, Japan.
+Their bout was now settled for a 10-rounder catchweight of 126 pounds.
+During the day of weigh-in, Casimero was able to make weight, weighing 123.4 pounds, however, in a surprising twist, Nery was overweight, scaling in at 127.2 pounds, 3.2 pounds over the agreed catchweight.
+Nery was given a punishment, where he is unable to weight beyond 134 pounds tomorrow morning and he was fined a certain amount, he may also face further punishment from the JBC.
+Casimero knocked Nery to that canvas six times throughout the fight and eventually won by stoppage in the fourth round.